"...It will be years—and not in my time—before a woman will lead the party or become Prime Minister...”

 Callaghan was ridiculed the in the tabloid Murdoch controlled Sun newspaper with the headline;

 The road haulage drivers stepped up their action and were supported by secondary picketing at depots and factories that had not been otherwise participating in the strike action.
 Virtually no essential institution was unaffected.
 NHS hospitals, ambulance services, schools and even funeral and burial services were caught up in stoppages that created nationwide chaos.
 The bin men were also on strike, leading to memorable images of city and suburban streets drowning under piles of rat-infested garbage.
 Industry and commerce ground to a virtual halt, at one point 200 000 workers were temporarily laid off.
-By the end of January 1979, the strike ended with employers conceding to almost all of the various unions’ demands.
+By the end of January 1979, the strike was beginning to wind back with employers conceding to almost all of the various unions’ demands.
 The government’s attempts at any kind of wage moderation were in ruins.
 They looked weak, powerless and clueless.

 Although the unions won the battle, they lost significant ground in public opinion.
 Any sense of common purpose between the Labour Government and the union movement had been shattered.
 The Prime Minister, in a classic piece of understatement, told parliament that the Trade Union movement was, in danger of exhausting the public’s patience.
 He said that many of the militant practices seen during the strike were not Trade Unionism as he had known it.
 He described their actions as not free collecting bargaining, but free collective vandalism.